 Concerning the US, the "appropriate division of labour" between regulation and product liability has been discussed by Viscusi (1988), who shows the inefficiencies that arise because of the overlap between the two policies.
 Actually regulatory agencies in the US do not make specific allowances for the role played by tort liability.
-But in practice tort liability prompts additional regulations and the result may be a more than optimal level of safety.
+But in practice tort liability prompts additional regulations24 and the result may be a more than optimal level of safety.
 The most important issue discussed by Viscusi is the different consequences of regulatory compliance and regulatory violations concerning the attribution of liability in lawsuits.
-In fact regulatory compliance is admissible as a defence but does not assure that the product will not be subject to product liability lawsuits.
+In fact regulatory compliance is admissible as a defence but does not assure that the product will not be subject to product liability lawsuits25.
 Regulatory violations instead have much more impact in showing that the producer was negligent.

 The liability crisis of the mid-eighties together with the expanded scope of government regulation has caused the institutional overlap to be particularly felt in the US.
 Considering the asymmetric effect of regulatory compliance and regulatory violations Viscusi proposes exempting firms from potential liability if they can demonstrate compliance with government regulations.
 The proposal was based on the assumption that most government regulation is more stringent than the economically efficient risk level, so that the liability system creates inefficient safety incentives for firms already complying with regulations.
 For firms not complying with product liability, regulation represents an additional incentive.
-However, the
+Ho wever, the Viscusi's proposal is less convincing from the point of view of the efficient insurance of accidents victims.
+Though it is true that third party insurance has caused some market failures in the U.S., one cannot exclude compensation on the grounds of the existence of health insurance programs especially if one consider that the National Health Care system in the US is not such as to protect all the population and assure complete risk coverage.

-&lt;sup>24 This result appears clearly in the case of Asbestos.
+24 This result appears clearly in the case of Asbestos.
 Asbestos litigation was followed firstly by occupational regulation on the part of OSHA and subsequently environmental regulation on the part of EPA.
 Product liability lawsuits thus in practice led to additional regulation.
 Cfr.
 Viscusi (1988), p.
 300

-&lt;sup>25 However companies may use compliance to show that the risk utility test is favourable and the product cannot be considered defective.
+25 However companies may use compliance to show that the risk utility test is favourable and the product cannot be considered defective.